Resume Tips

 Key Takeaways:

-- Begin your resume with an unambiguous objective statement.
+- Begin your resume with a clear objective statement.

-- Customize your resume for each job application.
+- Tailor your resume to fit each job application.

 - Make use of bullets to emphasize your achievements.